-It is well documented that female winners of acting Oscars tend to be younger than male winners (Markson and Taylor, 1993; Gilberg and Hines, 2000).
+It is well documented that female winners of acting Oscars tend to be younger than male winners.
 For example, the median age of Best Actress Oscar winners between 1928 and 2004 was 33, whereas that for Best Actor was 42.
 However, the age differences within gender between Oscar winning and losing nominees are less dramatic.
 In the first third of the Oscars' history (1928-1953), the median age of Best Actress Oscar winners was 29 versus that of losing nominees of 33.
 Comparable figures for the second third (1954-1979) are 34 versus 34, and for the final third (1980-2004) are 35 versus 37.
 In other words, actress nominee ages have increased over time, with winning nominees tending to be slightly younger than losing nominees (less so during the middle period).
-For Best Actor nominees, comparable figures for the first third are 41 versus 38, for the second third are 43 versus 39. and for the final third are 43 versus 45.
+For Best Actor nominees, comparable figures for the first third are 41 versus 38, for the second third are 43 versus 39, and for the final third are 43 versus 45.
 Thus, actor nominee ages have also increased over time, with winning nominees tending to be slightly older than losing nominees initially, but tending to be slightly younger more recently.
 Age effects of this nature on the chance of winning an acting Oscar can be picked up by adding age and age-squared variables (i.e., quadratic terms) to the models for Best Actor and Best Actress.
 Nevertheless, incorporating quadratic terms for age into the models failed to improve predictions of winners.

-Other variables that were investigated but which did not improve results include supporting actor Oscar nominations and wins, genre of the nominated movie (e.g., drama, comedy, etc.), Motion Picture Association of America rating (e.g., PG, R, etc.), running time (i.e., length of the movie), release date, movie critic ratings, and other pre-Oscar awards (e.g., New York Film Critics Circle, Los Angeles Film Critics Association, National Society of Film Critics, and National Board of Review).
+Other variables that were investigated but which did not improve results include supporting actor Oscar nominations and wins, nominated movie genre (e.g., drama, comedy, etc.), Motion Picture Association of America rating (e.g., PG, R, etc.), running time, release date, movie critic ratings, and other pre-Oscar awards (e.g., New York Film Critics Circle, Los Angeles Film Critics Association, National Society of Film Critics, and National Board of Review).